 Think back to your time in public school: did you really sit around intensely learning every minute of those 7 hour days?
 Of course not.
 You spent time at lunch and recess, art & computer class and waiting around for the bus and your teacher to finish up with other kids.
 So instead of all that wasted time spent at school, your children get to spend it with YOU.
 Reading wonderful stories, exploring magical worlds, learning the magic of numbers and building forts, exploring in nature and playing.
 I really believe that how our children learn is just as important as what they learn.

 Last disclaimer: I really hope it’s blatantly obvious that these photos were planned, staged and shot by a professional.
-I would never want another mom to think that our homeschool days look anything like this (note the convenient lack in these photos of the 3 small kids who require most of my time and effort!).
+I would never want another mom to think that our homeschool days look anything like this (note the convenient lack of the 3 small kids who require most of my time and effort!).
 In reality, it’s 4pm and I’m blogging in my pj’s while the littles stare glassy-eyed at their 4th episode of Phineas and Ferb.
 Life is a big bungled up mess of try and try again and sometimes it’s beautiful and sometimes it’s a disaster.
 But the magical part of homeschooling is that you get to do it together.

 Photos by Let Me See You Sparkle Photography